 - New York City FC

-Legal Connecticut sportsbooks will enable users to bet on all of these teams, and plenty more. the NFL, NBA, MLB, MLS, NHL, and plenty of other domestic and international leagues/competitions will be fair game once Connecticut legalizes sports betting.
+Legal Connecticut sportsbooks enable users to bet on all of these teams, and plenty more.
+The NFL, NBA, MLB, MLS, NHL, and plenty of other domestic and international leagues/competitions are fair game on CT online sportsbooks.

-Most states legalizing sports betting also allow for some form of betting on collegiate sports.
+Betting on collegiate sports is a popular past time.
 That’s great news for Connecticut sports betting fans, since the state is known for its strong showing in D1 sports, particularly basketball.
 This includes:

 - Central Conn Blue Devils